gctools-outilsgc/aurora-website/src/docs/en/component/tooltips.md

 Tooltips should be as short as possible and provide additional information for buttons or form inputs.

 Tooltips are always used for supplemental information.
-Essential information that clarifies an action or demonstrates requirements for a form input, should always be immediately visible on the page.
+Essential information that clarifies an action or demonstrates requirements for a form input should always be immediately visible on the page.

 ## Styling